Your Story

 Learning and practicing respect for the earth

 The book, Serve God Save the Planet, has helped teach me some things.
 I read the first chapter and set the book aside for over a month.
-I wasn’t ready to change and I didn’t want to be convicted about my lifestyle.
-I thought I was living a life with a relatively low carbon footprint.
-I didn’t think I really needed to change things.
-When I picked it up again, I read it like a novel until I came across … Continue reading
+I wasnt ready to change and I didnt want to be convicted about my lifestyle.
+I thought I was living a life with a relatively low carbon footprint.… Continue reading Learning and practicing respect for the earth

 Save Our Hemlocks